thomhurst/TUnit/docs/docs/tutorial-assertions/awaiting.md

 # Awaiting

+In TUnit you `await` your assertions, and this serves two purposes:
-In TUnit, the `await` keyword is responsible for performing the assertion.
+- the `await` keyword is responsible for performing the assertion, before you call await we're building a chain of assertion rules.
+- it allows executing and asserting on `async` delegates without performing sync-over-async

 Because of this, your tests should be `async` and return a `Task`.

 Don't worry about forgetting to `await` - There's an analyzer built in that will notify you if you've missed any!